sdbedi/longestConsecutiveSubsequence/README.md

 If there is no such sequence, the function returns 1.

 The function has a time complexity of (2n) and a space complexity of (n) through the use of a hashmap.
-The research I've done into this problem describes this algorithm as the most efficent.
-However, while I found implementations of this algorithm in several languages, I found non in Javascript; the Javascript solutions to this problem that did exist used other, less efficient algorithms.
+The research I've done into this problem describes this algorithm as the most efficient.
+However, while I found implementations of this algorithm in several languages, there weren't any in Javascript; the Javascript solutions to this problem that did exist used other, less efficient algorithms.

 I consider this a "dead" repo - I don't plan to look at this again, and I'll probably ignore pull requests to this repo.
 But I hope this adds a solution that I did not find anywhere else.